yjfox/yjfox.github.io/experience.md

 <h1> Work Experience </h1>
 *****************

-###Operations Department Intern
+###Internship at Lenovo (Main Responsibility: Programming)
 ####Lenovo, Shanghai Branch
 #####03/2013 ~ 07/2013
-- Took charge of running the interior ERP system
-- Improved and increased the efficiency within the interior ERP system
+Lenovo, Shanghai Branch
+- Personally developed a plug-in program that significantly improves the efficiency of the interior Mobile App Verification system, which was awarded by Department Leader
 - Worked with a team of 8 in developing a satisfactory customer service base
 - Responsible for technical affairs within the customer service system
-- Personally developed a program that significantly improved the efficiency of the ERP system
-- Worked with Python and AutoIt3
+- Worked with JAVA, Python and AutoIt3

 ###Network Specialist Intern
 ####Mengyu Tech.
 Inc